 The ER SU Disable subfield indicates whether 242-tone HE ER SU PPDU reception is disabled or enabled by the AP.
 The ER SU Disable subfield is set to 1 to indicate that 242-tone HE ER SU PPDU reception is disabled and set to 0 to indicate that 242-tone HE ER SU PPDU reception is enabled.

+The Enhanced MU EDCA Operation subfield indicates whether enhanced MU EDCA access of associated STAs is enabled in the 6 GHz band.
+The Enhanced MU EDCA Operation subfield is set to 1 to indicate that enhanced MU EDCA access is required and set to 0 otherwise.
+An HE AP sets the Enhanced MU EDCA Operation subfield to 0 in HE Operation elements it transmits in the 2.4 or 5 GHz band.

 TGax Editor: Insert a new paragraph in 27.16.1a (HE BSS functionality in 6 GHz band):